 [Without a repentance-centred message] “churches full of halfhearted Christians whose lives are still centred on selfishness and the principles of the world.” (page 18)

 Am I half-hearted or self-centred in my pursuit of God?
-In my seeking the things of God?
-In the West it is easier for me to open my wallet (money) than get out my calendar (time).
+Am I half-hearted in seeking the things of God?
+In the West it is easier for me to open my wallet (money) than give out my time.
 How much time do I give to God?
 How much of my day do I dedicate to my relationship with him?
-How much of my “spare time” is spent on the things of God – on people – rather than on pursuits that I enjoy?
+How much of my “spare time” is spent on the things of God – on people that he loves – rather than on pursuits that I enjoy?

 Honestly, I have some work to do… It’s not so much about the quantity of time.
 I can spend an hour in prayer watching-the-clock and it can be less beneficial than a minute of heart-felt prayer.
-The question is, am I His in my heart?
-Am I His in my will?
+The question is, am I his in my heart?
+Am I his in my will?
 Or do I belong to me?
-If we claim to be His but are not then sooner or later we’re going to go through a painful testing.
+If we claim to be his but are not, sooner or later the truth will be revealed.

 There’s a good saying: the problem with living sacrifices is that we like to crawl off of the altar.
 Giving myself to God is something that needs to be done regularly.
 Left to itself, my flesh will crawl off the altar.

 We need to surrender everything to Him.
 Surrendering something isn’t easy, especially the more we value it.
 It is going to hurt.
 It might mean we have to surrender something that we badly want; have always wanted.
 Nothing in our lives should be held onto more tightly than God.
 He’s a jealous God – and he has the perfect righteousness to be.
 Honouring him above everything else is only what he deserves, nothing more.

 “Repentance is both the first step to walking in the Kingdom of God and the key to continuing in a place of obedience and submission to the Lord.” (page 18)

 I need to get into the habit of consulting God more on how I spend my time.
 He is, after all, my Lord.